benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 compilers and use virtual machines for execution.</p>

 <p>Generics, also known as "parameterized types" or "parametric
-polymorphism", are a way to write code or build data structures that you can instantitate to process values of a specific type, without code duplication.
+polymorphism", are a way to write code or build data structures that will work for any data type; the code or data structure can be instantiated to process each different data type, without having to duplicate code.
 They're useful when writing generalized algorithms like sorting and searching, as well as type-independent data structures like trees, thread-safe maps, and so on.
 For example, a developer might write a generic <tt>min()</tt> function that works on all integer types and